djbrieck/brieckspro/content/posts/how-to-edit-this-site/index.md

 Thank you for accepting the challenge of helping me to make this site better.

 There are two requirements to get started.
-One you will need to have a [Github account](https://github.com/).
+First you will need to have a [GitHub account](https://github.com/).
 And secondly be familiar with [Markdown syntax](https://www.markdownguide.org/getting-started/), all the context and posts are written in this format.

-## How to Fork a github project and make some changes
+## How to Fork a GitHub project and make some changes

 1. Visit [GitHub](https://github.com/) and login if you already have an account.
-Otherwise click the "Sign Up" and make a new free account.
+Otherwise, click the "Sign Up" and make a new free account.

 2. Once your logged into gitHub, then in the same browser open the source code repository for [Brieck's Pro](https://github.com/djbrieck/brieckspro).